ethereum-optimism/design-docs/ecopod/sendRawTransactionConditional.md

 # Proposed Solution

-1. Implement `eth_sendRawTransactionConditional` as described in the [spec](https://notes.ethereum.org/@yoav/SkaX2lS9j), for which a draft implementation [exists](https://github.com/ethereum/go-ethereum/compare/master...tynes:go-ethereum:eip4337).
-The conditional attached to the transaction is checked against the latest state prior to mempool submisison and re-checked when a block including the transaction is being built.
+1. Implement `eth_sendRawTransactionConditional` with support for the conditionals described in the [spec](https://notes.ethereum.org/@yoav/SkaX2lS9j), for which a draft implementation [exists](https://github.com/ethereum/go-ethereum/compare/master...tynes:go-ethereum:eip4337) but requires a refresh.
+The conditional attached to the transaction is checked against the prior to mempool submisison and re-checked when a block including the transaction is being built.

+    * There exists implementations for [Arbitrum](https://github.com/OffchainLabs/go-ethereum/blob/da4c975e354648c7be814ab9667b42f1c19cdc0f/arbitrum/conditionaltx.go#L25) and [Polygon](https://github.com/maticnetwork/bor/blob/b8ad00095a9e3e508517d802c5358a5ce3e81ed3/internal/ethapi/bor_api.go#L70) conforming to the [spec](https://notes.ethereum.org/@yoav/SkaX2lS9j).
+On Polygon, the API is authenticated under the` bor` namespace but public on Arbitrum under the `eth` namespace.

+    * The spec suggests limiting the `knownAccounts` conditional to 1000 entries for DoS prevention which both Arbitrum and Polygon implement.

 2. Implement external validation rules.
 These rules are not enshrined in the node software's implementation of `eth_sendRawTransactionConditional`, instead scoped a layer higher, i.e a proxy, and horizontally scalable.